chanzuckerberg/napari-segmentation-workshop/content/intro.md

 We've designed this course into three stages (requiring **at least 8 hours** to fully complete), each consisting of small snippets of narrated video (recorded by [members of our cohort](preface/landing.md), accompained by text explanations, a glossary of relevant terms, sample data, and exercises.

-Beginning at **[Stage I](onboard/landing.md)**, you'll learn more about what napari is, and how it compares to other imaging platforms.
-We guide you through the installation of the latest version of napari, and how we enhance its functionality with plugins.
+* Beginning at **[Stage I](onboard/landing.md)**, you'll learn more about what napari is, and how it compares to other imaging platforms.
+We guide you through an installation of the latest version of the napari viewer, and how we enhance its functionality with plugins.

-Progressing further into **[Stage II](primer/landing.md)**, we give you a primer on image analysis, and then explain how the napari viewer's different tools pertain to performing segmentation successfully.
+* Progressing further into **[Stage II](primer/landing.md)**, we give you a primer on image analysis, and then explain how the napari viewer's different tools pertain to performing segmentation successfully.

-By **[Stage III](workflow/landing.md)**, we're focused on the terminology behind segmentation, and three case studies that illustrate how napari can be used to perform a cell segmentation workflow from start to finish, and the plugins behind them.
+* By **[Stage III](workflow/landing.md)**, we're focused on the terminology behind segmentation, and three case studies that illustrate how napari can be used to perform a cell segmentation workflow from start to finish, and the plugins behind them.

 ````{panels}